 Childhood glaucoma is a condition in which pressure slowly builds up in the eye, eventually damaging the optic nerve and destroying eyesight.
 This build-up of pressure can result from too much fluid being produced, from too little fluid being drained, or from a combination of the two.
 An isolated drainage problem is called primary glaucoma.
 Secondary glaucoma can stem from production problems or combinations of problems.

 Who gets it?

 Childhood glaucoma is uncommon, but it can occur in anyone.
 Glaucoma that begins before the 3rd birthday is called infantile glaucoma.
 It can even be present at birth, although this is less common.
 Juvenile glaucoma is the name given to glaucoma that begins after the 3rd birthday, up to and including the 30th.

 What are the symptoms?

 The three classic symptoms of childhood glaucoma are increased tears, light sensitivity, and blinking tightly.
 Many children, however, do not display these classic symptoms.
 Some may have large eyes, red eyes, or decreased vision as the first symptom.
 Sometimes the eyes appear blurry or swollen to onlookers.

-The symptoms of glaucoma are most evident if they occur in only one eye.
+The symptoms are most evident if they occur in only one eye.
 If they are present in both, people often think they are normal.

 Is it contagious?